3 reasons you should consider Merciér Therapy for holistic fertility treatment

 I first heard about Mercier Therapy when I came across yinRoot, the holistic health and bodywork practice of Joelle Samples, AADP, IAHC.
 She coaches women about the varying aspects of their fertility with a special focus on nutrition and lifestyle, in addition to offering Merciér Therapy.

-Similar to learning a fertility awareness based method, Merciér Therapy includes a relationship of accompaniment between the client and the practitioner.
+Similar to learning a fertility awareness method (FAM), Merciér Therapy includes a relationship of accompaniment between the client and the practitioner.
 This critical component of the therapy means that it is not merely a transaction of services, but a relationship of trust that forms and develops over time.
 Women experiencing infertility will enter into the Shared Journey Fertility Program™, which “not only includes the actual manual therapy, but it also includes a year of on-going support, guidance, and education to help women navigate the world of infertility and find optimal health and wellness.”

 Mercier Therapy “is a deep, gynovisceral pelvic manipulation that addresses adhesions, scar tissue, hormonal imbalances, and the malalignement of the reproductive organs while increasing blood flow and circulation to the pelvic floor,” Ms. Samples explained.
 For women facing endometriosis or PCOS, two of the most prevalent root causes of infertility, this manipulation can alleviate symptoms and restore the woman to health in conjunction with lifestyle changes and medical care.